Rose Planting FAQ

 A: If less than 3 weeks delay…

 Store in a frost-free, cool place such as your garden shed or garage.
 Bare root plants will keep for up to three weeks tightly sealed in the bag without a problem.
-You may see new growth - this is a good sign.
+You may see new growth - this is a gfood sign.

 If more than 3 weeks delay…